apigee/api-platform-samples/sample-proxies/xmltojson/README.md

 ### Set up, deploy, invoke

-See the [README](../../README.md) file for information about setting up, deploying, and invoking sample proxies.
+See the main project [README](../../README.md) file for information about setting up, deploying, and invoking sample proxies.

 ### More information